danforbes/substrate-wiki/Validating-on-PoC-2.md

 - install an appropriate polkadot version
 - start it without any flag until your node is synced
 - create an account using the [Polkadot UI](https://github.com/paritytech/polkadot/wiki/Polkadot-UI), save your seed and take note of your account´s address
-- get DOTs in your account
+- get testnet DOTs in your account
 - restart your polkadot client with `polkadot --validator --key <seed>`
 - check that your authority key matches
 - `Extrinsics/staking/stake()` your account
-- check that you show up in the `Storage/staking/intensions()` list
+- check that you show up in the `Storage/staking/intentions()` list
 - wait until you show up in the `Storage/session/validators()` list
 - observe your balance going hopefully up!